Master of Arts in Justice and Advocacy

 MA in Justice and Advocacy students progress through the program with the same cohort of 8–12 students, led by dedicated faculty members.
 Studying in a cohort allows students to connect with others committed to a similar pursuit of justice, offering opportunities to exchange ideas, share resources, expand professional networks, and build relationships that last far beyond graduation.

-In the MJA program’s Field Placement component, students have the opportunity to reflect deeply upon coursework and cohort experiences as they embody an approach to shalom in their own context, developing a dialogical practice that will inform their evolving work and commitment to justice and advocacy.
+In the MJA program’s Field Integration component, students have the opportunity to reflect deeply upon coursework and cohort experiences as they embody an approach to shalom in their own context, developing a dialogical practice that will inform their evolving work and commitment to justice and advocacy.

 You May Also Be Interested In